-A common challenge when buying tires is understanding the different types of tires, and which one will work best for you.
+A common challenge when buying tires is understanding the different types of tires out there, and which one will work best for you.
 First, its best to examine your vehicle and assess your driving needs.

 The tires designed for this particular class of vehicles are generally engineered to deliver a smooth and quiet ride, reliable all-season traction, and a long lasting tread life.
 Luxury vehicles that fall into the passenger touring category can find luxury tire options in both the all-season touring and grand-touring categories.
 While most cars in this segment will conform to these types of tires, some vehicles are modified for enhanced performance, and will need more performance from their tires.

 The all-season touring tire is designed to deliver good comfort and handling on the highway, as well as reliable all-season traction.
 It generally features a symmetrical tread pattern and circumferential grooves for good wet weather grip.
 All-season tires are typically suited for almost any vehicle, from a Honda Civic to a Mazda CX-5.

 Competition (or track) tires are similar to street performance tires in that they are designed to deliver good performance.
 These tires provide constant road contact in dry conditions and feature high-tech body and sidewall reinforcements such as Kevlar or aramid.

 These tires are designed for extreme performance with a good racing car like a Mustang, BMW, or Camaro.
 Typically, these are for amateur track days or professional competitions rather than daily driving.
 If you are in a competition series, your tire specifications are determined by your series’ mandate, so we recommend checking series bylaws to ensure that your competition tires align with your series.